 In other words: inner conflict.
 Yuck.

 So I realized I couldn’t help her more than her rabbis and rebbetzins already were.
-You can’t hand people their Yiddishkeit, hashkafah, and emuna on a silver platter.
+You can’t hand people their Yiddishkeit on a silver platter.

-After all is said & done, we all have to work for it and that’s just the reality of the process.
+After all is said & done, we all have to work for it.
+That’s just the reality of the process.

 So I just remained sympathetic, but didn’t say much because transition is a really angsty place to be, and empathy and patience is often the only way to respond.
-Ultimately, they need to work through it themselves somehow.
+Ultimately, they need to work through it themselves.

 But she pressed on, this time about army service.

 Now, this is very normal albeit distressing.
-Israeli baalei teshuvah who still live at home can go through heck with their families.
+Israeli baalei teshuvah who still live at home often go through the gauntlet with their families.

-I learned of this distressing dynamic when I encountered the Neve girls in the Israeli section.
-I noticed that many of them looked stoic and even miserable, but I didn’t understand why.
-They seemed very committed to Yiddishkeit, so why were they so unhappy?
+I learned of this distressing dynamic when I encountered the Israeli girls in the Hebrew-speaking section of Neve Yerushalayim.
+I noticed many of them looked stoic and even miserable, but I didn’t understand why.
+They seemed very committed to Yiddishkeit...so why were they so unhappy?

 And she was right.